Frequently Asked Questions

 For living Class Members whose awards are greater than $25K AND went to a street address, checks were sent USPS Priority Mail with an adult signature required.

-For living Class Members whose awards went to a PO Box, checks were sent USPS Priority Mail, no signature required.
+For living Class Members whose awards went to a PO Box, checks were sent USPS Priority Mail, without signature required.

 If you requested information or assistance with a special needs trust, your payment will be made after the requirements for the trust have been completed.